 Six unapproved substances were detected in two of the supplements.
 It was also revealed that a particular product actually contained drugs that both increase and reduce blood pressure.

 The most common unapproved drug that was found in sex supplements was sildenafil.
 This is the popular erectile dysfunction (ED) medication many people know as Viagra.
 There were also other ED drugs in these products.

 The most common unauthorized inclusions in weight loss supplements were sibutramine, a banned drug for weight loss, and phenolphthalein, a laxative agent.
-The most common for muscle enhancement supplements were synthetic steroids or their analogues.
+The most common muscle enhancement supplements were synthetic steroids or their analogs.

 Need for greater control